-When you arrive in the Greensboro office, please come into the lobby and have a seat on the green bench until your practitioner arrives to escort you in.
-There is a door bell you are welcome to use to let us know you are there.
+When you arrive at the office, please come to the main door and ring the door bell to let us know you are there.

 We will require properly worn masks covering the nose and mouth while in the building.
 We can provide one if needed.

 We are requesting that patients not bring anyone else along to your visit.
 Our waiting area will be closed.
 If a caretaker or support person is absolutely necessary, they will be asked to accompany the patients to the treatment room or to wait outside the building.

 As conditions change in our larger community, we may add to or alter these procedures.
 We realize this may seem overwhelming- your practitioner will be here to help you every step of the way.
 Please know we are taking these precautions to keep us all well and safe